JhngJng/JhngJng/README.md

   - **_Advisor_** of the 15th student council <Harang> (2018.08.-2019.02.)
 * [Data Science and Artificial Intelligence Lab(KAIST)](http://dsail.kaist.ac.kr/)
   - **_Undergraduate Intern_** (2021.06.-2022.08.)

+### Publications
+ I'll fill this section with really **Interesting & Amazing** publications related to my research areas.

 <!--
 **JhngJng/JhngJng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.